Council holds a large amount of current and historic information about the Municipality.

 Your application is usually finalised within 20 working days, however this may be extended by a further 10-15 working days to allow time to consult with another person or locate information stored in archives.

 If you are not happy with Council's decision in response to a Formal Access application, you can request a review of the decision.

 Information that is subject to copyright may only be made available by inspection, unless the copyright owner has provided Council with written permission to provide a copy to you.

 Most building plans and reports are protected under Copyright.
 However, Council is provided with a temporary indemnity from breaching copyright in order to fulfill its obligations under the Environmental Planning and Assessment Act 1979, during the assessment phase of a development application.
 This means that we can publish reports and plans on our website (DA Tracker) and provide copies to assist people in making submissions, but only during assessment phase of the development application.

 When the assessment period ends, the plans and reports are removed from DA Tracker so as not to breach copyright.

 Use this form to seek details of adjoining property owners.

 Adjoining property owner details form(PDF, 416KB)

-The NSW Land Registry Services maintains a public register on land title records.
+The NSW Land Registry Services website has information on accessing land title records.